emanuelisehiti/Weartherlady-Practical-Project/README.md

 This is a practical back-end project.
-We have make and API call from an wearther website and we have store the information that we need in our app database and than we can show to the UI what he need.
+We have make and API call from an wearther website we used REST protocol and get an object in JSON.
+Then store the JSON format in out database and make all the methods that UI need for this application.
 Technology used: Java, Hibernate, Maven.